Alcohol and young people

 - for an adult to buy or try to buy alcohol for you

-- to drink alcohol in licensed premises (eg a pub or restaurant)
+- to drink alcohol in licensed premises (such as a pub or restaurant)

 If you’re 16 or under, you may be able to go to a pub (or premises primarily used to sell alcohol) if you’re accompanied by an adult.
 However, this isn’t always the case.
 It can also depend on the specific conditions for that premises.